STAT540-UBC-2023/analysis-assignment-cindyzhangxy/analysis_assignment.md

 - 3 variables of interest are in the experimental design: developmental stage in (hours post infection or hpi), infection status and batch.
-  The hpi is categorical but in later step of this assignment we convert it into a continuous variable.
-The infection status and batch are both categorical variables with 2 and 5 levels, respectively.
+  The hpi can be considered as categorical with 6 levels, however, in later step of this assignment we convert it into a \* continuous variable\* .
+The infection status and batch are both categorical variables.
+Infection status has 2 and batch has 5 levels.

 ``` r
 # Levels of infection status